 Advanced Research and Writing Classes

-Writing courses such as the Advanced Legal Writing in Practice Seminar and the Advanced Legal Writing Seminar develop the students’ ability to draft a greater variety of practice-based documents in an effective and efficient manner.
+Writing courses such as Advanced Legal Writing and Practice for Judicial Clerks and Civil Litigators and the Advanced Legal Writing Seminar develop the students’ ability to draft a greater variety of practice-based documents in an effective and efficient manner.
 Advanced students draft more complex internal office memoranda and motions, memoranda in support of dispositive motions, briefs, client letters, and opinions.

-Students interested in transactional practice may enroll in one of many commercial drafting courses such as Drafting, Negotiating and Understanding Sports Law Transactions.
+Students interested in transactional practice may enroll in one of many commercial drafting courses such as Working on a Deal: Analytical, Negotiation, and Drafting Challenges and Writing for Practice: Corporations.
 These courses assist students in developing the core drafting, analytical and negotiating skills needed by lawyers who deal with complex commercial transactions.